elizavetasemenova/elizavetasemenova.github.io/_posts/2018-01-08-AMLD2018-workshop-proposal.md

 <p>
 <img src="/images/Tequila.jpg" width="20%">
 </p>
-Below is the disclosure of what we promised to deliver (direct copy-paste f our proposal).
+Below is the disclosure of what we promised to deliver (direct copy-paste of the proposal).

 **Workshop title:** Machine Learning for News: Theory, Applications and Visualisation in Python